natelgrw/titan_foundation_model/README.md

 # ⚡ TITAN: A Foundation Model for Op-Amp Design

-TITAN is a foundation model and data generation pipeline for the topology and sizing optimization of operational amplifiers, currently under active development.
+TITAN is a foundation model and automated data generation pipeline for the topology and sizing optimization of operational amplifiers, currently under active development.

 Current Version: **0.1.1**